 The Rohingya, a distinct Muslim ethnic minority group of approximately 1 million people, have been systematically persecuted by discriminatory laws in Myanmar.
 The 1982 Citizenship Law does not recognize the Rohingya as one of Myanmar's "national races," rendering the population stateless.
 Rohingyas are subject to severe restrictions on their freedom of movement as well as access to employment and education.
 The Myanmar government denied Rohingyas the ability to self-identify on the 2014 national census, the first since 1983.
 Rohingyas were also largely disenfranchised in Myanmar's historic November 2015 elections.
 Rohingyas' rights are further limited by the so-called Protection of Race and Religion laws, which were passed in 2015 and place harsh restrictions on women and non-Buddhists, including on fundamental religious freedoms, as well as reproductive and marital rights.

 Rohingyas and the other Muslim populations in Myanmar have also experienced inter-communal violence, often incited by Buddhist chauvinist groups.
 Clashes between Rakhine Buddhists and Rohingya in 2012 left nearly 200 people dead and 140,000 displaced.

-The Advisory Commission on Rakhine State, mandated by the government to provide recommendations on "measures for finding lasting solutions to the complex and delicate issues in Rakhine State," submitted its final report to the Myanmar authorities on 24 August.
-Led by former UN Secretary-General Kofi Annan, the Commission offered practical recommendations that address the root causes of conflict in Rakhine, including through reforming the 1982 Citizenship Law.
+The Advisory Commission on Rakhine State, mandated to provide recommendations on resolving recurring conflict in Rakhine State, submitted its final report to the Myanmar authorities on 24 August.
+Led by former UN Secretary-General Kofi Annan, the Commission offered practical recommendations to address the root causes of conflict in Rakhine, including through reforming the 1982 Citizenship Law.

 The government of Myanmar is failing to uphold its primary Responsibility to Protect the Rohingya and other vulnerable ethnic and religious minority groups.